fourieraudio/docs/versioned_docs/version-1.0.0/transform.client/system/showfiles.md

 To create a new blank showfile, click 'New Showfile', name it, and you're good to go!

-Changes to your current showfile are always autosaved as you go, to make sure that changes you make are never lost even if the **transform**.engine is rebooted.
+Want to manage your **transform**.engine showfiles?
+By clicking on a showfile you place it into context, and in the context menu on the right you will find the following options:

-Want to manage the showfiles on your **transform**.engine?
-Select a showfile in the list, and use one of the options in the Action Menu on the right:
+- **Save Showfile As** : Like good old Microsoft Word, this will save your current showfile with a new name.
+You'll then be editing the showfile with the new name.

-- **Save Copy** : Save a copy of the selected showfile.
-You can optionally also load the created copy.
-Loading a showfile may briefly interrupt audio.
-Remember that changes to the current showfile are always automatically saved; you don't need to make a copy to save your changes!
+- **Copy Showfile** : This creates a duplicate of the current showfile, and invite you to name it.
+You current showfile will not change name.
 - **Load Showfile** : Load the selected showfile.
-Loading a showfile may interrupt audio whilst the show loads.
 - **Import Showfile** : Got a showfile from another **transform**.engine?
 Click here and easily import it from your computer.
 - **Export Showfile** : Want to take a copy of your current showfile to another **transform**.engine?
 This is the place to do it.
 - **Delete**: Delete the currently selected showfile.
 You cannot delete your current showfile.
 That